tensorflow/docs/site/en/api_docs/python/tf/contrib/tpu/TPUEstimator.md

     basic python types.
 There are reserved keys for `TPUEstimator`, including 'batch_size'.
 * <b>`use_tpu`</b>: A bool indicating whether TPU support is enabled.
 Currently,
-    - TPU training and evaluation respect this bit, but eval_on_tpu can override execution of eval.
-See below.
+    - TPU training and evaluation respect this bit.
     - Predict still happens on CPU.
 * <b>`train_batch_size`</b>: An int representing the global training batch size.
     TPUEstimator transforms this global batch size to a per-shard batch